abhishekmalvadkar/amalvadkar-blog/content/posts/2025/2025-05-16-mastering-jpa-static-metamodel-type-safe-criteria-queries-in-java.md

 query.
 The build passed, but the runtime blew up with a `Path expected for join` exception—because the field name was wrong and the compiler had no way to catch it.

-That's when we discovered the JPA **Dynamic Metamodel**.
+That's when we discovered the JPA **Static Metamodel**.
 It was like discovering type safety in a world of stringly-typed chaos.

 ## Problem: String-Based Criteria Queries